Massey & King,

 Special interests: Legal & probate; Non-Conformist religions

-Steven ffeary-Smyrl has practiced as a specialist in legal and probate genealogical research for almost twenty-five years.
+Steven Smyrl has practiced as a specialist in legal and probate genealogical research for the past 30 years.
 In 1993, he founded Massey & King Ltd., the Republic’s only incorporated firm dedicated to legal genealogy.
 His firm specialises in resolving complicated estates where a deceased has died intestate and without known heirs.
 It deals with all areas of research across the English-speaking world.
 Over the years it has dealt with several thousand such estates.

 Steven is author of Irish Methodists – Where Do I Start? the first in the series ‘Exploring Irish Genealogy’, published by the Council of Irish Genealogical Organisations in 1999.
-Published in 2000, he is also co-author with fellow AGI member, Eileen Ó Dúill, of number two in the same series, Irish Civil Registration – Where Do I Start?
+Published in 2000, he is also co-author with former AGI member, Eileen Ó Dúill, of number two in the same series, Irish Civil Registration – Where Do I Start?
 He has published in various journals and is an occasional contributor to Irish newspaper media and radio.
 He writes a regular column for Irish Roots magazine.
-Currently he is involved in co-editing Dictionary of Irish Genealogy with Dr. Jim Ryan, and fellow AGI members, Paul Gorry & Eileen O’Byrne.
-In December 2009 his extensive research on the congregations and records of Protestant dissenters in Dublin was published under the title Dictionary of Dublin Dissent – Dublin’s Protestant Dissenting Meeting Houses 1660-1920.
+Currently he is involved in co-editing Dictionary of Irish Genealogy with Dr. Jim Ryan, and fellow AGI member, Paul Gorry.
+In December 2009 his extensive research on the congregations and records of Dublin’s Protestant dissenters was published under the title Dictionary of Dublin Dissent – Dublin’s Protestant Dissenting Meeting Houses 1660-1920.

 Back to Members